noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			const registration = await navigator.serviceWorker.ready;
 			// you can also retrieve the current registration
-			// for a scope relative to the current document url const registration = await navigator.serviceWorker.getRegistration('/app');
+			// for a scope relative to the current document url
+			// pass '/' to get the root registration const registration = await navigator.serviceWorker.getRegistration('/app');
 			// you can also retrieve multiple registrations
 			// if nikki manages are your kinda thing